 Additional holidays may be approved and observed.
 Unassigned floating holidays will be provided to full-time employees at the beginning of each calendar year to make a total of 12 holidays each calendar year.
-Holiday hours must be taken in full-day increments and must be approved by the supervisor.
+Holiday hours must be taken in full day increments and must be approved by the supervisor.

 The District will recognize a holiday break, typically between Christmas and New Years.
 The holiday break will be designated every year by the General Manager.
-Employees will receive an equivalent number of holidays based on their normal scheduled work week during the holiday break.
-Employees on leave of absence will not be eligible to receive hours.
+Employees will receive an equivalent number of holidays based on their normal work schedule during the holiday break.